Personal Education Plan (PEP) for Cared for Children

 Complete as much as possible prior to the PEP meeting, so that the focus can be around review of progress achieved related to past interventions and Pupil Premium expenditure, any barriers to learning, and future actions planned to progress or extend learning.

-Personal Education Plan templates
+Completing a Personal Education Plan (PEP)

 Attainment and progress monitoring